-Our collection includes more than 5,000 books on Brooklyn's history, historic maps and atlases, yearbooks and newspapers from dozens of local high schools, a wide variety of ephemera, the Brooklyn Daily Eagle Newspaper clippings morgue, and local newspapers on microfilm.
+Our collection includes more than 5,000 books on Brooklyn's history, historical maps and atlases, yearbooks and newspapers from dozens of local high schools, a wide variety of ephemera, the Brooklyn Daily Eagle Newspaper clippings morgue, and local newspapers on microfilm.

 Many of our resources are available online, including: